WordPress.com VIP Platform

 VIP Quickstart should not be used to run a production site.

 See also: The VIP Quickstart Github repository.

 - Tested with a host running Ubuntu 12.04

 Getting Started #

 The first time you run the installer will be the slowest.
-It’s also the most dependent on the speed of your internet connection.
-This is because it has to download the virtual machine image, Ubuntu package updates, the full checkout of WordPress trunk, and the full VIP Plugins repository.
-Subsequent runs will only update this base.
+This is because it has to download the virtual machine image, Ubuntu package updates, wp-cli, the full checkout of WordPress trunk, and the full VIP Plugins repository.

-- Go to http://vip.dev in your browser, login with username: wordpress, password: wordpress
+- When the install completes, load http://vip.local in your browser, login with username: wordpress, password: wordpress

 - Add user with SSH key

 - Install Puppet and Git